 INSPIRATION: In 2003 I began to experience a shift in the subject matter in my painting.
 It was that year that I visited an exhibition at the National Gallery of Art in Washington, DC titled “Small Wonders - Dutch Still Lifes by Adriaen Coorte.”
 A stunningly beautiful show, it was among several significant influences which I pondered and which eventually tilted my new painting direction towards still life.
 In addition to my response to the life-affirming force of beauty, I was drawn to the quiet, contemplative tone often present in still life.
 I am inspired by master artists such as Luis Melendez and Juan Sanchez Cotan as well as many contemporary realist painters including Jeffrey Ripple, Jeffrey T. Larson and Scott Fraser.

 (Left: painting by Adriaen Coorte - “Pickled Asparagus”)

 HISTORY: Though painting in one form or another since an early age, my formal studies began as an undergraduate at Furman University, continued at Virginia Commonwealth University and Limestone College where I received my BA degree in Art.
-I am a member of The International Guild of Realism, have exhibited in both group and solo shows and have paintings in a number of private collections within the United States.
+I have exhibited in both group and solo shows and have paintings in a number of private collections within the United States.
 I reside with my family near Washington, DC.